-The problem is with so many opportunities out there it can be hard to decide exactly what we should say yes to what we should say no to.
+The problem is with so many opportunities out there it can be hard to decide exactly what we should say yes to and what we should say no to.
 I faced this problem just the other day.

-To be honest this sounds like an incredible opportunity but I have to take a lot of things in consideration from my time, to my current projects, to exactly what this person wants me to do for them.
+To be honest this sounds like an incredible opportunity but I have to take a lot of things into consideration from my time, to my current projects, to exactly what this person wants me to do for them.

-In the end I have to consider the opportunity cost that is at stake here.
+In the end, I have to consider the opportunity cost that is at stake here.